Harbourville, Nova Scotia: Geography

 The community is located on the coastal side of the North Mountain.
-The community is centred on the mouth of Givans Brook which widens to a tidal harbour protected by two wharves.
+The community is centered on the mouth of Givans Brook which widens to a tidal harbour protected by two wharves.
 Harbourville is the terminus of Nova Scotia Route 360 which connects the community to Exit 15 of the Highway 101 and the town of Berwick to the south.
 Harbourville includes the rural areas near it as far as Burlington to the south, Turners Brook to the west and Canada Creek to the east.